mdmss37/LinuxServerConfigurationSubmission/README.md

 11. Installed git, clone and setup Catalog App project (from GitHub repository from earlier in the Nanodegree program) so that it functions correctly when visiting your server’s IP address in a browser.
 Remember to set this up appropriately so that your .git directory is not publicly accessible via a browser.⋅⋅ -->
-Currently App is not correctly served in URL, but showing default apache2 page.
+# Currently App is not correctly served in URL, but showing default apache2 page.
-Assuming configuration was wrong, under checking.
+# Assuming configuration was wrong, checking root cause.

 #4.
 A list of any third-party resources you made use of to complete this project.